-In Ban Mae Klang Luang there is a primary school with 40 pupils which I visited.
-At this school they only teach Thai language.
-My impression is that children only learn to speak S’gaw Karen language at home.
-Tkey don’t read to read and write.
-Very few people are still able to read and write in the village and that will only become less and less.
+In Ban Mae Klang Luang, there is a primary school with 40 pupils which I visited.
+At this school, they only teach the Thai language.
+My impression is that children only learn to speak the S’gaw Karen language at home.
+They don’t read to read and write.
+Very few people are still able to read and write in the village, which will only become less and less.

 Karen Hill Tribe Culture and lifestyle

-They are also skilled weavers and the most environmentally conscious of the hill tribes – practizing crop rotation, thus preserving the forest.
+They are also skilled weavers and the most environmentally conscious of the hill tribes – practicing crop rotation, thus preserving the forest.
 The Karen hill tribe is the only tribe that owns elephants.
-Their formerly isolated villages now have electricity, running water and a dirt road.
-Many marketable crops, such as tomatoes, soya beans, peanuts, beans and peppers, have become almost as important as the basic rice crop.
+Their formerly isolated villages now have electricity, running water, and a dirt road.
+Many marketable crops, such as tomatoes, soya beans, peanuts, beans, and peppers, have become almost as important as the basic rice crop.

 The Karen people in Green Trails tours